Book Now

 More than just a paradise for gourmets and shopaholics, St. Armands Key – and its respective popular tourist spot of St. Armands Circle – is home to some interesting history.

 Home to more than 140 upscale boutiques, award-winning restaurants, posh art galleries, and more in an open-air European-inspired setting, St. Armands Circle is said to be the jewel of Sarasota.
-But there’s more to this barrier island destination – which sits adjacent to Lido Key and is connected to the mainland by the John Ringling Causeway – than just a sophisticated outdoor dining and shopping experience.
+But there’s more to this Lido Key barrier island destination – located within walking distance of Lido Beach Resort, an eight-minute drive from The Resort at Longboat Key Club, and a 15-minute drive from Zota Beach Resort – than just a sophisticated outdoor dining and shopping experience.
 Its rich history tells a story of presidential ties, elephants as building aids, and an intentionally circular layout inspired by that of a circus wagon wheel.

 1. Its Name Should Really Be St. Amand Circle